 How exhausting.
-You just can’t make a decision, can you?
+You can’t make a decision, can you?
 Have you ever wondered why?
 Is your self-esteem low?
 Perhaps it’s time for you to evaluate your feelings of self-worth.

 Don’t you have a mind of your own?
 I mean, hello in there!
 Why the identity crisis?

 Yes, there are times when you have to “do it.”
 You know those times.
-It’s the right, ethical and moral thing to do, so of course you’ll do it.
+It’s the right, ethical and moral thing to do, so you’ll do it.
 If you can.